 - Open Source SA: The design is attributed with the Creative Commons BY-SA license, meaning it can be copied by anyone anywhere as long as the new designed is shared-alike and attribution given.
 This way, people in other locals can make and even sell the EarthBottle locally.

-- Reusuable: Unlike disposable plastic or glass bottles the EarthBottle is designed to be used over and over.
+- Reusable: Unlike disposable plastic or glass bottles the EarthBottle is designed to be used over and over.

 The Three 'Problems'

 It’s a great idea.
-Yet, it raises the second problem: Those bottles are made in China in a big factory, the metal is mined and shipped, the bottles are shipped way over here to Indonesia.
-Yes, it’s better than using plastic bottles every day, but tons of energy go into the mining, making and shipping of those bottles.
-Its a solution, but one that is still deeply immersed in the capital industrial system.
+Yet, it raises the second problem: Those bottles are made in China in a big factory, the metal is mined and shipped and the bottles are shipped way over here to Indonesia.
+Yes, it’s better than using plastic bottles every day, but tons of energy goes into the mining, making and shipping of those bottles.
+It’s a solution, but one that is still deeply immersed in the capital industrial system.

-Then there’s the glass bottles.
+Then there are the glass bottles.
 There is a vast abundance of glass bottles here in Bali that can’t be recycled!
-The recycling centers are full of all these gorgeous wine, liquor and spirit bottles.
+The recycling centres are full of all these gorgeous wine, liquor and spirit bottles.
 My colleague Olivier runs Bali Recycle.
 He contacted me because his stockpile (like so many others around the world) is overflowing.
-He cuts the bottles into glasses and other stuff, but there just isn’t enough applications for the bottles to deal with them all.
+He cuts the bottles into glasses and other stuff, but there just aren’t enough applications for the bottles to deal with them all.
 They don’t know what to with them– other than ship them to the landfill or crush them for sand.
 It’s a